Return to the BUILD

 Buttons 1, 2, and 3 can be used right away to trigger those functions manually.
 However, Buttons 4 and 5 require the mobile application described in the next section.

 NOTE: When using Patrol Mode, R2-D2 will sense walls and obstacles at about 40cm.
 His infrared foot sensors will also attempt to detect edges such as stairs and avoid them, but is less effective on dark floors.
 He may also have a hard time moving and stopping on slippery surfaces.
 When activating this mode in a new location, make sure his sensors are reacting in time.

 To turn R2-D2 off, press Button 6 again, followed by setting the Main Switch to OFF (the ‘O’ symbol).

 The advanced features of this R2-D2 model are controlled by a mobile application (app) from DeAgostini Publishing Italia S.p.A.

-This application is available for download from your usual app provider, or by following the appropriate link below:
+This application should be available for download from your usual app provider or by following the appropriate links below:

 ‘Build Your Own R2-D2’ on the Google Play Store – requires Android 4.4 or higher

 UPDATE: It appears this app has since been removed from the Google Play Store.
 I did find the last version (April 2020 – 14.28 MB) of the application file (APK) online, but it must be installed manually and you agree to use it at your own risk: Build Your Own R2-D2 v1.1.21